open-simh/.github/docs/simdocs/pdp11_doc.md

 non-zero data, the simulator asks for confirmation.
 Data in the truncated portion of memory is lost.
 Initial memory size is 256KB.
-If memory size is increased to more than 256KB, or the bus structure is changed, the simulator disables peripherals that can\'t run in the current bus structure.
+If memory size is increased to more than 256KB, or the bus structure is changed, the simulator disables peripherals that can't run in the current bus structure.

 These switches are recognized when examining or depositing in CPU
 memory:

--v interpret address as virtual
+\-v interpret address as virtual

--t if mem mgt enabled, force data space
+\-t if mem mgt enabled, force data space

--k if mem mgt enabled, force kernel mode
+\-k if mem mgt enabled, force kernel mode

--s if mem mgt enabled, force supervisor mode
+\-s if mem mgt enabled, force supervisor mode

--u if mem mgt enabled, force user mode
+\-u if mem mgt enabled, force user mode

--p if mem mgt enabled, force previous mode
+\-p if mem mgt enabled, force previous mode

--b display a byte at a time rather than a word
+\-b display a byte at a time rather than a word

 CPU registers include the architectural state of the PDP-11 processor as well as the control registers for the interrupt system.